danilo-dessi/SKG-pipeline/README.md

 - *my_new_kg_final_data.csv* the data contained by the knowledge graph in csv format

 - *my_new_kg_final_data.csv* the data discarded by the pipeline because it does not comply with the ontology

+### The Computer Science Knowledge Graph

+The user of this github repository can access to the dump of the created resource, its sparql endpoint, and additional material trough a dedicated [website](https://scholkg.kmi.open.ac.uk/).

 ## Contacts